-- User places their finger on the centre of the sensor, touching the surrounding bezel. - User keeps their finger still on the sensor and bezel during the authentication period. - User does not lift their finger off the sensor or bezel until the authentication process completes. - Ensure that the Nymi Band fits snugly on the wrist.
+- User places their finger on the centre of the sensor, touching the surrounding bezel. - User keeps their finger still on the sensor and bezel during the authentication period. - User does not lift their finger off the sensor or bezel until the authentication process completes. - User wears the Nymi Band snugly on the wrist. - User wears their own Nymi Band. - User attempts authentication with the same the finger that they used during enrollment. - User finger is not damaged, for example the user has cut their finger.